 AH: It’s moving to more global programs and enforcement.
 Generally, we are seeing enhanced local legal regimes, enforcement and cooperation across borders.
 There are three advantages for corporations:

-- It is much easier if everyone is playing by same rules.
-For example, none of the companies can pay that gratuity or hire that relative of a government official – not just the U.S. company or U.S. issuer.
+- It is much easier if everyone is playing by the same rules.
+For example, none of the companies can pay that gratuity or hire a relative of a government official – not just the U.S. company or U.S. issuer.

 - It makes it easier when looking at investments or merger and acquisition strategies when the U.S. or U.K. issuers aren’t the only ones looking to conduct anti-corruption due diligence, for example.

 But watch out for the unintended consequences; the risk is in the uncertainty and differences between laws and enforcement regimes.
 Some regimes outlaw facilitating payments; some don’t.
 In these areas, global companies can compensate by adopting the higher standard.

 However, where the laws conflict or remain uncertain, it can cause challenges.
 For example: